nivdon/spring-petclinic/Labs/lab 2-Test and Analyze.md

 ## **Add Continuous Testing**
 1. You will now add continuous testing to your pipeline.
 In this step you would want to continuously test the automated tests you create as you build new features
 2. In our example we are going to run unit tests.
-Open your .github/workflows/build.yml file.
-3. Copy paste the following content at the end of the file.
+3. We will need to modify .github/workflows/build.yml file and add the following code at the end of the file.
 ```
 test:
     runs-on: ubuntu-latest